-When the issue price is determined, an initial sales charge is added to the unit value.
-The initial sales charge amounts to up to 3.0% of the unit value.
-Currently, an initial sales charge of 2.0% is charged.
-The initial sales charge may reduce or even completely offset Fund performance, particularly during shorter investment periods.
+When determining the issue price, an initial sales charge of up to 5% may be added to the relevant unit value of a unit class of the Investment Fund.

+This initial sales charge may reduce or even completely offset the performance, particularly during short investment periods.
 The initial sales charge is essentially a fee for distributing the units of the Investment Fund.
 The Company may pass on the initial sales charge, either in whole or in part, as compensation for marketing services to other intermediary agents.